rbisdorff/Digraph3/docSphinx/tutorial.rst

    Detals of the rating criteria

-The computing of a quality score for a student actually depends on the enroled discipline.
+The computing of a quality score for a student actually depends on the enroled discipline [29]_.
 The average quality measurement scales may thus differ from discipline to discipline, like *Law Studies* and *Politology* (see :numref:`spiegelCriteria`).
 The average enrolment quality scores shown in :numref:`spiegelCriteria`, hence, appear to be **incommensurable** between disciplines.
 To take furthermore into account a potential *imprecision* of the individual scores' computation, we shall assume that, for all disciplines, a difference of 0.1 is *insignificant* and a difference of 0.5 *positively attests* a better average students' quality.

 Let us now inspect the resulting bipolar-valued outranking digraph.